Skip to content | Accessibility Information

 Practice 1: Curating Spaces

-The focus of the unit is on the framework of curatorial practice through the diverse spaces in which work is exhibited.
+The focus of the module is on the framework of curatorial practice through the diverse spaces in which work is exhibited.
 There is a consideration of the institutional as a condition of influence on exhibition practices and the subsequent relationship to audience.
 This is further extended through the exploration of the diversity and difference within international contemporary art and curatorial practice.

 Practice 2: Curatorial Process

-The unit considers the nature of the ‘curatorial’ in terms of the processes associated with a contemporary exhibition programme, as well as related activities.
+The module considers the nature of the ‘curatorial’ in terms of the processes associated with a contemporary exhibition programme, as well as related activities.
 In effect, it offers a more applied understanding of exhibition practices.
-The unit considers a range of approaches which might be useful in establishing an individual methodology.
+The module considers a range of approaches which might be useful in establishing an individual methodology.
 It also serves as preparation for the professional practice and the start of the development of an individual voice that is thoroughly grounded in research skills.

 Professional Practices

-This unit extends your understanding of the professional context of Contemporary Curating, contemporary Fine Art, and Painting practices.
+This module extends your understanding of the professional context of Contemporary Curating, contemporary Fine Art, and Painting practices.
 Through an examination of artworld institutions and structures you will be guided to consider a range of possible positions that the contemporary artist or curator can occupy in the professional domain.
-The unit will extend your experience into the professional sphere, either through a practical project, research context, exchange, work experience, or other negotiated professional set of interactions with an external partner and/or peer group of students.
+The module will extend your experience into the professional sphere, either through a practical project, research context, exchange, work experience, or other negotiated professional set of interactions with an external partner and/or peer group of students.

-Art & Design: Culture & Context
+Art and Design: Culture and Context (30 credits)

 Postgraduate Curating Platform